KostyaTretyak/ng-stack/projects/api-mock/README.md

 }
 ```

 The data returned by the `responseCallback` function is then substituted as a `body` property in the HTTP response.
-The exception to this rule applies to data of type `HttpResponse` or `HttpErrorResponse`, this data return as is - without changes.
+The exception to this rule applies to data of type `HttpResponse` or `HttpErrorResponse`, this data returns as is - without changes.

 For example: